tralkan/syron/README.md

 - [useDeployedContractInfo](#usedeployedcontractinfo): for fetching details from your contract, including the ABI and address.
 - [useScaffoldContract](#usescaffoldcontract): for obtaining a contract instance that lets you interact with the methods of your deployed smart contract.

-These hooks offer a simplified and streamlined interface for interacting with your smart contracts.
-If you need to interact with external contracts, you can use `wagmi` directly, or add external contract data to your `deployedContracts.ts` file.
+These hooks offer a simplified and streamlined interface for interacting with the smart contracts.
+If you need to interact with external contracts, you can use `wagmi` directly, or add external contract data to the the `deployedContracts.ts` file.

 ### useScaffoldContractRead:

-Use this hook to read public variables and get data from read-only functions of your smart contract.
+Use this hook to read public variables and get data from read-only functions of the smart contracts.

 ```ts
 const { data: totalCounter } = useScaffoldContractRead({